aromatt/xcopr/README.md

 Both `sed` and `xcopr` are used for line-based stream processing, and fit naturally into pipelines.

-However, while `sed`'s behavior is controlled by a bespoke scripting language, `xcopr` uses coprocesses.
+However, while `sed`'s behavior is controlled by a dedicated scripting language, `xcopr` uses coprocesses.
 Also, `sed` does not preserve original lines or support multiple parallel processing streams, while `xcopr` does.
 </details>